juju/cheatsheet/README.md

 # Juju Cheatsheet

-Sometimes you don't have all day to figure stuff out, here's a TLDR of how to use Juju:
+Sometimes you don't have all day to figure stuff out, here's a TLDR of how to use Juju.
+Remember you can always `juju help` and then any of these subcommands to get the help for the command.

 ## Installing the PPA and all the goodies: